 The cocoa nibs are ground into a paste (called cocoa liquor), which is then pressed to release the fat.
 This fat, is the cocoa butter, separated from the solids, which are then made into cocoa powder.
 Cocoa butter is a very interesting yellow fat, when its refined/ deodorised, it doesn’t taste or smell of much, a bit like soap.

-However, it doesn’t take too much fiddling with it to understand how unique it is.
+But it doesn’t take too much experimenting with it to discover just how unique it is.

-But what really distinguishes cocoa butter is the speed at which it melts.
-Cocoa butter has a “sharp” melting point, meaning that when it gets much above that magic temperature of 30 degrees centigrade it goes liquid quickly.
-The reason is, while cocoa butter has 21 different fats in it, just three of those fats make up nearly half of its bulk, and they all melt at around the same temperature: between 30 and 32 Centigrade depending on whether the cocoa butter is tempered or not. means that when cocoa butter hits the warm environment of your mouth it almost instantly transforms into a liquid.
-However, because there are fats in the mix that melt at higher temperature (up to 114) that liquid isn’t especially thin.
-That high viscosity is a good thing from the standpoint of someone who likes to eat, if the cocoa butter is mixed with any flavour-giving compounds (chocolate solids), those compounds hang around on the tongue and on the surfaces of the mouth for a while.
+But what really separates cocoa butter from other fats is the speed it melts.
+Cocoa butter has a “sharp” melting point, when it gets much above 30°C it turns liquid quickly.
+Cocoa butter has 21 different fats in it, just three of those fats make up nearly half of it, and they all melt at around the same temperature: between 30 and 32°C Centigrade depending on whether the cocoa butter is tempered or not.
+This means that when cocoa butter hits the warm environment of your mouth it almost instantly transforms into a liquid.
+However, because there are fats in the mix that melt at higher temperature (up to 46°C) that liquid isn’t especially thin.

 High viscosity is a good thing for someone who likes to eat, if the cocoa butter is mixed with any flavour-giving compounds (chocolate solids), those compounds hang around on the tongue and on the surfaces of the mouth for a while longer tasting nice stuff.